Moonlight Birth

 Will my insurance cover your services?

-Once the baby has been born, and you wish to have claims submitted to your insurance company, I will send a super bill to the biller to initiate the process.
-This will cost $50.00 and, again, is your responsibility to pay the biller directly for this service.
-After the insurance company has processed all of the claims, I will be able to determine if there is a refund of any amount due to you based on your deductible and co-insurance.
+Once the baby has been born, and you wish to have claims submitted to your insurance company, we will send a super bill to the biller to initiate the process.
+This will cost $75.00 and, again, is your responsibility to pay the biller directly for this service.
+After the insurance company has processed all of the claims, we will be able to determine if there is a refund of any amount due to you based on your deductible and co-insurance.
 This process could take a few months after the birth, however, we have had success with some private insurance companies in the past.

 Can you be my midwife if I am pregnant with twins or if my baby is breech?